October 3, 2023

 Score the top of the fudge with a sharp knife before chilling to make cutting easier.

-STEP SEVEN: Remove the fudge from the pan by the parchment paper overhang.
-Use a large sharp knife to slice the fudge 6 rows x 6 rows giving you 36 pieces of fudge.
+Use a large sharp knife to slice the fudge six rows by six rows giving you 36 pieces of fudge.
 Keep refrigerated until you are ready to serve.

-How To Serve
+How To Serve Blueberry Fudge

 Blueberry pie fudge can be a delectable treat whether enjoyed alone or served with something else.

 To bring out the full richness of blueberry fudge, it pairs perfectly with other sweet and tart flavors.
-A sprinkle of lemon zest complements its intense sweetness, as does a scoop of tart strawberry sorbet.
+A sprinkle of lemon zest complements its intense sweetness, as does a scoop of tart strawberry sorbet

 Alternatively, opt for buttery shortbread cookies; the perfect partner to any rich decadence.